Last Updated on November 6, 2024 by Paola Castillo

 5. Transfer to a serving dish.

-Check Off a Serving of Whole Grains and Vegetables with this Plant-Based Stuffing
+Plant-Based Stuffing: Serving of Whole Grains and Vegetables

 Recipe: Vegan Stuffing